pagkly/Zed/Investopedia4/Understanding the Spillover Effect.md

 ### Safe-Haven Economies

 A few developed economies are vulnerable to certain economic phenomena that can overwhelm spillover effects, no matter how strong.
-Japan, the U.S., and the Eurozone, for example, all experience spillover effects from China, but this impact is partially counteracted by the flight to safety by investors into their respective markets when global markets get shaky.
+Japan, the U.S., and the [[Eurozone]], for example, all experience spillover effects from China, but this impact is partially counteracted by the flight to safety by investors into their respective markets when global markets get shaky.

-Similarly, if one of the economies in this safe haven group is struggling, investments will usually go to one of the remaining [[safe havens]](https://www.investopedia.com/terms/s/safe-haven.asp).
+Similarly, if one of the economies in this [[Safe Haven|safe haven]] group is struggling, investments [[Will|will]] usually go to one of the remaining [[safe havens]](https://www.investopedia.com/terms/s/safe-haven.asp).

-This effect was seen with the U.S. investment inflows during the EU’s struggles with the [[Greek debt crisis]](https://www.investopedia.com/terms/e/european-sovereign-debt-crisis.asp) in 2015.
-When dollars flow into U.S. Treasuries, the [[yield]](https://www.investopedia.com/terms/t/treasury-yield.asp) goes down along with the borrowing cost for American homebuyers, borrowers, and businesses.
+This effect was seen with the U.S. investment inflows during the EU’s struggles with the [[Greek debt crisis]](https://www.investopedia.com/terms/e/european-sovereign-[[Debt|debt]]-crisis.asp) in 2015.
+When dollars flow into U.S. Treasuries, the [[yield]](https://www.investopedia.com/terms/t/treasury-[[Yield|yield]].asp) goes down along with the borrowing cost for American homebuyers, borrowers, and businesses.
 This is an example of a positive spillover effect from the perspective of a U.S. consumer.

 ### Key Takeaways

 -   The spillover effect is when an event in a country has a ripple effect on the economy of another, usually more dependent country.
--   Spillover effects can be caused by stock market downturns such as the Great Recession in 2008, or macro events like the Fukushima disaster in 2011.
+-   Spillover effects can be caused by [[Stock|stock]] market downturns such as the Great Recession in 2008, or macro events like the Fukushima disaster in 2011.
--   Some countries experience a cushion from the spillover effect because they are considered "safe haven" economies, where investors park assets when downturns occur.
+-   Some countries experience a cushion from the spillover effect because they are considered "[[Safe Haven|safe haven]]" economies, where investors park assets when downturns occur.